namesys-eth/ccip2-eth-resolver/README.md

 ### b) Off-chain Records Storage Format

-~~For this specification to make practical sense, we expect the~~ ~~`contenhash` to be of IPNS type, other storage pointers work out of box too.
-IPNS hashes are key-based decentralized storage pointers that only need to be added once to on-chain storage by the user.~~
-IPNS hashes can in turn serve as proxy and point to upgradeable IPFS or IPLD content.
+CCIP2 relies on IPNS hashes serving as proxies to upgradeable IPFS or IPLD content.
 In the parent IPNS directory, the records must be stored in the [RFC-8615](https://www.rfc-editor.org/rfc/rfc8615) compliant `.well-known` directory format.
 ENS records for any name `sub.domain.eth` must then be stored in JSON format under a [reverse-DNS](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) style directory path using `/` instead of `.` as separator, i.e. in format `ipfs://<hash>/.well-known/eth/domain/sub/<record>.json`.

+### c) Global records

+CCIP2 also offers the experimental feature

 **1. Some Examples:**